How do I troubleshoot HTTP 502 and HTTP 500 status code (server-side) errors from AWS Lambda?

 Check the permissions on your Lambda deployment package.
 For more information, see How do I troubleshoot Lambda "permission denied" or "unable to import module" errors when uploading a deployment package?

 Also, confirm that you created the deployment package file correctly.
-For more information, see Creating a deployment package.
+For more information, see Lambda deployment packages.

 For more information, see Using key policies in AWS KMS.

-Verify that the CMK is enabled.
+Verify that the KMS key is enabled.
 For more information, see Enabling and disabling keys.

-For more information, see How key state affects use of a customer master key.
+For more information, see How key state affects use of a customer managed key.

-The CMK specified in your request must be in the same AWS Region and account as your Lambda function.
-If the Region is different, then use another CMK (or create a new CMK) in the same Region.
+The KMS key specified in your request must be in the same AWS Region and account as your Lambda function.
+If the Region is different, then use another KMS key (or create a new KMS key) in the same Region.